docu-pro23/forwardlearn-docs/README.md

 - Maps security practices to pipeline stages.<br>
 - Shows how to document continuous monitoring for GRC purposes.<br>

 © 2025 docupro23 and Shawn K. N. Blanchard.
-This document is protected by copyright law.
+This document is built with a human brain and protected by copyright law.
 No part may be reused or reproduced without permission of the author.